What is Pre-Exposure Prophylaxis (PrEP)?

 Is PrEP Safe?

 Some people in clinical studies of PrEP had early side effects such as an upset stomach or loss of appetite, but these were mild and usually went away within the first month.
 Some people also had a mild headache.
 No serious side effects were observed.
-You should tell your healthcare provider if these or other symptoms become severe or do not go away.
+If you are on PrEP, you should tell your healthcare provider if these or other symptoms become severe or do not go away.

 Guidelines on PrEP Use